AIESECGermany/PHP-GIS-Wrapper/README.md

 * if you authenticate both active and non-active users: AuthProviderCombined
 * if you only need OP rights, or have only non-active users: AuthProviderOP

 Try to use AuthProviderEXPA and AuthProviderOP as much as possible.
-The AuthProviderCombined directly gives you the current person object and thereby validates if the token is an EXPA or OP token, but therefore he needs some more requests.
+The AuthProviderCombined directly gives you the current person object and thereby validates if the token is an EXPA or OP token, but therefore it needs some more requests.

 Especially if you want to authenticate only active users, use AuthProviderEXPA and validate the token afterwards.
 The AuthProviderCombined would make a request more, to generate an OP token.

 ### Keep the GIS Identity session
 When a user access one of the frontends of the GIS he is redirected to the GIS Identity Service at auth.aiesec.org.
-This service opens a session for the user, whereby he do not need to login twice when he access another frontend.
+This service opens a session for the user, whereby he does not need to login twice when he accesses another frontend.
 By now all three main Authentication Providers can make use of this session.
 On the one hand this can improve the performance of your script.
 On the other hand you can also generate an access token without saving the user credentials, just by keeping the session file.

 You can set the filepath of the session via the function `setSession($path)`.
 The function `getSession()` returns the current session path.
 The session file must not exist beforehand, but the directory and the file must be writeable for PHP.

 If you want to generate an access token from an existing session without having the user credentials, instantiate on of the standard AuthProviders with the filepath to the session as first parameter and leave the second parameter empty or set it to null.
-When the session file does not exist this will produce a E_USER_ERROR php error.
+If the session file does not exist this will produce a E_USER_ERROR php error.
 If the session is invalid the generation of a token will throw a InvalidCredentials Exception.

 Please make sure to call the function `setSession($path)` before you generate any access token.
 Everything else will work, but could lead to a inconsistent behaviour.